 What Fruits to Eat with PCOS?

 Fruits are rich in fibre and vitamins.
 Therefore, they can provide the essential nutrients to combat the symptoms of polycystic ovary syndrome.
 Some people remove fruits from their diet because of their sugar content and insulin levels.
 However, many dark red fruits, such as cherries, plums, apricots, grapes, etc., have a low GI, so consuming them does not increase blood sugar levels.

 It should be noted that eating nuts as snack foods can adjust the glucose level.
 Chromium is also an important mineral that can control blood sugar and insulin levels.
-Consuming foods like whole grains, broccoli, and nuts can increase complex carbohydrates in the body.
+Consuming whole grains, broccoli, and nuts can increase complex carbohydrates in the body.